Memory-Centric Embodied Question Answering: Experiments

 \subsection{Ablation Studies}

+As shown in Table~\ref{tab:strategies}, we evaluated different strategies' impact on MemoryEQA performance.
+The k-value selection depends on memory retrieval: without retrieval, all memories are used as input, and without k-value selection, k is fixed at 5.
+Initially, the baseline model without memory strategies performs poorly, indicating suboptimal memory management.
+Introducing memory update (U) shows slight improvement, but its effect on success and efficiency is limited, likely due to low memory update needs in static scenarios.
+When memory retrieval (R) is combined with memory update (U+R), significant improvements are observed, enabling the system to access more relevant past experiences, thus boosting performance.
+The most significant gains occur when all three strategies are applied, with k-value selection enhancing retrieval by removing redundant information and selecting relevant data.
+Overall, combining memory update, retrieval, and k-value selection leads to the most efficient memory management.

-As shown in Table~\ref{tab:ablation}, the ablation study evaluates the impact of the injection of memory into various module on MT-HM3D and HM-EQA datasets.
-Without memory injection (None), baseline success rates are 34.3\% (MT-HM3D) and 44.6\% (HM-EQA), with suboptimal step efficiency.
-Introducing the Stop Criterion (S) alone yields marginal improvements in MT-HM3D (+0.8\% Succ., reduced steps).
-Combining Stopping and Answering Module (S+A) significantly boosts performance: MT-HM3D’s success rises by 12.5\% (to 46.8\%), and HM-EQA improves by 7.6\% (to 52.2\%), confirming that memory-enhanced answering critically resolves ambiguities in both tasks.
-Full integration (S+A+P) achieves peak results: MT-HM3D reaches 51.2\% Succ.
-(16.9\% gain over baseline) with a 0.43 norm step reduction, while HM-EQA attains 59.9\% success rate (+15.3\%) and 25\% fewer steps (0.52).
+As shown in Table~\ref{tab:module}, the ablation study evaluates the impact of the memory information into various module on MT-HM3D and HM-EQA datasets.
+Without memory (None), baseline success rates are 30.22\% (MT-HM3D) and 51.5\% (HM-EQA), with suboptimal step efficiency.
+Introducing the Stop Criterion (S) alone yields marginal improvements in MT-HM3D (+0.69\% Succ., reduced steps).
+Combining Stopping and Answering Module (S+A) significantly boosts performance: MT-HM3D’s success rises by 10.77\% (to 40.99\%), and HM-EQA improves by 3.21\% (to 54.76\%), confirming that memory-enhanced answering critically resolves ambiguities in both tasks.
+Full integration (S+A+P) achieves peak results: MT-HM3D reaches 41.95\% Succ.
+(11.73\% gain over baseline) with a 0.4 norm step reduction, while HM-EQA attains 56.65\% success rate (+5.1\%) and fewer steps (0.49).
 The planner's contribution is crucial, in synergy with S and A to optimize task decomposition and trajectory planning.
-This demonstrates that memory injection benefits all modules cumulatively, with the planner driving efficiency by mitigating redundant exploration.
-Notably, HM-EQA’s higher baseline and performance with S+A+P suggest its questions demand multi-phase reasoning, where memory-centric framework excels.
-In summary, the injection of memory into various modules is essential to improving success rates and efficiency in EQA tasks.
+This demonstrates that memory benefits all modules cumulatively, with the planner driving efficiency by mitigating redundant exploration.